 Alternatively, Soderstrom et al.’s (2015) cue-strengthening account proposes that making JOLs directs participants’ attention towards intrinsic cues about each study pair, which participants use to inform their JOLs (e.g., pair relatedness; see Koriat, 1997).
 According to this account, reactivity occurs anytime these cues emphasized by JOLs at encoding are available at test (e.g., cued-recall testing).
 As a result, positive reactivity should occur on related pairs, but no reactivity for unrelated pairs, given this pair type’s lack of relatedness cues.
-Furthermore, the cue strengthening account makes no predictions regarding list composition, as reactivity in this account does not require an easy/difficult comparison, just the availability of intrinsic cues that could direct attentional processes at encoding.
+Furthermore, the cue-strengthening account makes no predictions regarding list composition, as reactivity in this account does not require an easy/difficult comparison, just the availability of intrinsic cues that could direct attentional processes at encoding.

 Prior research generally supports a cue-strengthening account over a changed-goal account.
-For example, Rivers, Janes, and Dunlosky (2021) replicated previous reactivity patterns reported by Janes et al. (2018) and Soderstrom et al. (2015) while also extending them to a within-subject manipulation in which participants made JOLs for only some items in a study list.
+For example, Rivers et al. (2021) replicated previous reactivity patterns reported by Janes et al. (2018) and Soderstrom et al. (2015) while also extending them to a within-subject condition in which participants made JOLs for a subset of items in a list.
 Importantly, Rivers et al. showed no evidence of negative reactivity on unrelated pairs.
-Additionally, Myers, Rhodes, and Hausman (2020) demonstrated that positive reactivity on related pairs was contingent upon relatedness cues being made available at test, as positive reactivity on related pairs occurred when participants were tested via cued-recall and recognition but not free-recall in which relatedness cues are absent.
-Finally, Maxwell and Huff (2022) showed that positive reactivity on related pairs was not limited to JOLs and extended to other, non-metacognitive judgment tasks that similarly emphasize relatedness cues, including judgments of associative memory (JAMs; Maki, 2007; Valentine & Buchanan, 2013) and frequency of co-occurrence judgments.
-Thus, reactivity occurs whenever the judgment task emphasizes cues used at retrieval, rather than an adjustment of study goals.
+Additionally, Myers et al. (2020) demonstrated that positive reactivity on related pairs was contingent upon the availability of cues at test, as positive reactivity occurred when participants were tested via cued-recall and recognition but not free-recall in which cues are absent.
+Finally, Maxwell and Huff (2022) reported that positive reactivity on related pairs was not limited to JOLs and extended to other, non-metacognitive judgment tasks that similarly emphasize relatedness cues, including judgments of associative memory (JAMs; Maki, 2007; Valentine & Buchanan, 2013) and frequency of co-occurrence judgments.
+Thus, reactivity occurs whenever the judgment task emphasizes cues used at retrieval, and is not based on an adjustment of study goals.

 Mixed- vs. Pure-List Designs

 With few exceptions, studies investigating JOL reactivity have done so using mixed-list designs, which present participants with both related and unrelated pairs at study.
-A mixed-list design is central to the changed-goal hypothesis, as this account states that participants’ ability to discriminate between different pair types drives a shift in goals and, by extension, reactivity.
-Thus, this hypothesis predicts that reactivity could only occur when a mixed-list design is used, as this “easy-difficult” comparison cannot occur in a pure list in which there is only one pair type.
+A mixed-list design is central to the changed-goal hypothesis, as shifting study goals requires the perception of easy and difficult pair types.
+Thus, this hypothesis predicts that reactivity will only occur when a mixed-list design is used, as this “easy-difficult” comparison is unavailable in a pure list in which there is only one pair type.
 Regarding the cue-strengthening account, however, reactivity would be expected to occur whenever the encoding task emphasizes cues used at retrieval, regardless of whether pairs are presented using mixed or pure lists.
 Therefore, our inclusion of pure lists in the present study provided a method to directly test these competing accounts.